 For your Requirements, this could include tasks for research, talking to stakeholders, budget estimates, resource allocation and more.
 You may want to create tasks for all lists at once, or ask individual project managers to own part of the list and create their own tasks.

 This is where ClickUp really shines.
 For a successful project, you’ll want to create custom statuses, set start and due dates and add dependencies so one task doesn’t start until another is finished.
 You can also create subtasks within tasks if you have a special focus that needs more attention.
 The Waterfall model will be successful with a program like ClickUp.

 2. Agile Methodology

 What is agile?
 Agile development is a project management methodology that involves the customer in the development process.
-A lot of firms are now using agile methodology to help them with software development.
+A lot of firms are now using agile methodology to help them with software development–because it’s flexible.
 Agile helps them react within the system rather than trying to obtain fixed goals that may no longer be relevant as the project moves along.

-An iterative process helps them do this, as goals are re-evaluated in this process to move the project forward.
+An iterative process helps them do this, as project goals and objectives are re-evaluated in this process to move the project forward.
 This is a key part of agile project development.

 Rather than have one major software release at the end of six months or longer (which is the case with traditional project management), there are multiple releases every one or two weeks.
 Teams work in sprints to build these releases.

 The Agile Manifesto describes these important four values: